Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 Travelling with a baby can be an incredible adventure, but crossing time zones brings a whole new set of challenges.
 After all, no one enjoys a holiday on broken sleep.

-On that trip, I finally put all the expert advice I’d gathered into practice – and now I can share the real-life strategies that actually helped us.
-They won’t guarantee perfect through-the-night sleep (let’s be honest, that’s an unrealistic order!), but they should make time-zone transitions much smoother for you and your baby.
+These strategies won’t guarantee perfect through-the-night sleep (let’s be honest, that’s an unrealistic ask!), but they should make time-zone transitions much smoother for you and your baby.

 Baby jet lag: quick action plan